 BIBLE SATURATED CORPORATE WORSHIP

 When we gather together we read the Bible, preach the Bible, pray the Bible, sing the Bible, and see the Bible (in baptism and the Lord’s Supper).
 God accomplishes His purposes for His people through His Word (Gen. 1:3; Isa.
 55:10-11; Acts 12:24), so we strive to saturate ourselves with His Word in everything we say and do.
+You can view some of our worship gatherings by clicking HERE

 A CULTURE OF DISCIPLING